 Finally, organisational development can assist in development and delivery of training and as experts in the organisational culture of the organisation to help align to the overall company strategy.
 This is particularly important when determining the timing of change activities to align them with other company goals and initiatives.

-Or for a full exploration of how to manage change in your organisation, find out more about the Prosci Change Management Pracitioner programme.
+For a full exploration of how to manage change in your organisation, find out more about the Prosci Change Management Pracitioner programme!
+Download the brochure.